I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Fajitas, Cajun food

-I am not normally a mild hot sauce person, but El Yucateco's Jalapeño hot sauce won me over.
-If you like the bright flavor of fresh green chiles, you'll love this.
-With a lower heat level about on par with Frank's RedHot, it allows the flavor of green peppers to really shine through.
-It's more acidic than other El Yucateco hot sauces, but it's not off-putting in the way that vinegar-laden Tabasco is.
+I am not normally a mild hot sauce person, but this one won me over with its bright flavor of fresh green chiles.
+The lower heat level allows the flavor of green peppers to shine through.
+It's more acidic than other El Yucateco hot sauces, but not in an unpleasant way.
 This is a great beginner's hot sauce.

 Related: Why These Collectible Hot Sauces Cost Hundreds of Dollars